Born: January 30, 1930

 Typecasting finally caught up with Hackman following his portrayal of a corrupt sheriff in Unforgiven, which brought him the second Oscar of his career, in the Best Supporting Actor category.
 By the late '90s, he had become one of Hollywood's most reliable screen villains, playing a crooked lawyer in The Firm (1993); a murderous gunfighter in The Quick and the Dead (1995); a nuke-happy sub commander in Crimson Tide (1995); an embittered, unrepentant Klansman on Death Row in The Chamber (1996); a scheming, dangerously experimental surgeon in Extreme Measures (1996); and an adulterous, violent-tempered President in Absolute Power (1997).
 Even his largely comedic turns in 1995's Get Shorty and 1996's The Birdcage had him playing slick, manipulative types.

-Since 1981, Hackman has made his home in Santa Fe, New Mexico, far from the bright lights of Hollywood, where he indulges in impressionistic painting and stone sculpting.
-While his hobbies may be a bit slower, the pace of his career certainly hasn't slackened: He earned prominent roles in three major 1998 releases, Twilight, Antz (his first work in an animated film), and the Will Smith thriller Enemy of the State, in which he departs from his lately-established villainous persona to portray a sympathetic rogue intelligence agent.
+Since 1981, Hackman made his home in Santa Fe, New Mexico, far from the bright lights of Hollywood, where he indulged in impressionistic painting and stone sculpting.
+He continued acting, with prominent roles in three major 1998 releases, Twilight, Antz (his first work in an animated film), and the thriller Enemy of the State, in which he departed from his lately-established villainous persona to portray a sympathetic rogue intelligence agent.

 Filmography: